jackwang0108/JackOS/README.md

+# Target

+What I want JackOS be like are:

+- a 32-bit OS working under text mode (I don't want to **currently** burden myself with graphic/GPU things...)
+- use paging to manage physical memory and provide virtual memory management.
+- has a basic `ext` file system, which could offer abstraction like `file`/`path` and etc.
+- can management basic device like keyboard / flash.
+- may be deadlock detection?
+Like banker's algorithm.
+I don't know, just probably.

 # Workflow Tools (With explanation)

 To write, test and debug the kernel, a series of tools are needed.
 All the tools introduced below are organized according to develop workflow.